uiuc-mcs/uiuc-mcs/README.md

 # UIUC MCS

-[uiucmcs.org](https://uiucmcs.org) serves information about courses in the Master of Computer Science program at the University of Illinois at Urbana-Champaign (UIUC).
+[uiucmcs.org](https://uiucmcs.org) serves information about courses in the Master of Computer Science and Master of Computer Science in Data Science programs at the University of Illinois at Urbana-Champaign (UIUC).

 ## Contributors

-Original code forked from [MSCSHub](https://github.com/MSCSHub/MSCSHub)
+Original code forked from [MSCSHub](https://github.com/MSCSHub/MSCSHub).

 ## License